Mobile database

-Mobile computing devices (e.g., smartphones and PDAs) store and share data over a mobile network, or a database which is actually stored by the mobile device.
+Mobile computing devices (e.g., smartphones and PDAs) store and share data over a mobile network, or access a database which is actually stored by the mobile device.
 This could be a list of contacts, price information, distance travelled, or any other information.

 Many applications require the ability to download information from an information repository and operate on this information even when out of range or disconnected.
-An example of this is your contacts and calendar on the phone.
+An example of this is accessing your contacts and calendar on a mobile phone.
 In this scenario, a user would require access to update information from files in the home directories on a server or customer records from a database.
 This type of access and work load generated by such users is different from the traditional workloads seen in client–server systems of today.

-Mobile databases are not used solely for the revision of company contacts and calendars, but used in a number of industries.
+Mobile databases are not used solely for the revision of company contacts and calendars, but are also utilized in a number of industries.